Maximum Independent Set when excluding an induced minor: $K_1 + tK_2$ and $tC_3 \uplus C_4$: Quasipolynomial algorithm in -induced-minor-free graphs

 In time $n^{O(t)}$, we exhaustively look for a~collection of pairwise vertex-disjoint and non-adjacent triangles $T_1, T_2, \ldots, T_{t+2}$ in $G$.
 If such a collection does not exist, $G$ is $(t+2)C_3$-induced-minor-free.
 Indeed, the absence of $(t+2)C_3$ as an induced subgraph implies that at~least one of the $(t+2)$ independent cycles realizing a~$(t+2)C_3$ induced minor is of length at~least four.
 This is ruled out by the assumption that $G$ is $tC_3 \uplus C_4$-induced-minor-free.
 (Note here that only $(t+1)$ independent cycles would suffice.)

-We can thus assume that a collection $T_1, T_2, \ldots, T_{t+2}$ exists, for otherwise, we can conclude with the quasipolynomial-time algorithm, running in $n^{O(t^2 \log n)+t^{O(1)}}$, of Bonamy et al.~\cite{Bonamy23} for \mis in graphs with a bounded number of independent cycles (here, $(t+2)C_3$-induced-minor-free).
-In turn, as $G$ contains a $tC_3$ (even $(t+2)C_3$) induced subgraph, we can, in light of the first paragraph, further assume that all the cycles of $G$ have length either~3 or at least 7.
+We can thus assume that a collection $T_1, T_2, \ldots, T_{t+2}$ exists, for otherwise, we can conclude with the quasipolynomial-time algorithm, running in $n^{O(t^2 \log n)+f(t)}$ (where $f$ is single-exponential), of Bonamy et al.~\cite{Bonamy23} for \mis in graphs with a bounded number of independent cycles (here, $(t+2)C_3$-induced-minor-free).
+In turn, as $G$ contains $tC_3$ (even $(t+2)C_3$) as an induced subgraph, we can, in light of the first paragraph, further assume that all the cycles of $G$ have length either~3 or at least 7.
 We refer the reader to~\cref{fig:tC3cupC4} for a visual summary of the next two paragraphs.